 IMOs cannot be used to substantially rewrite parts of the law.
 They can only be used where there is a statutory requirement or restriction that is impossible or impracticable to comply with, or comply with fully, during an epidemic.

-The modification order amends the Oaths and Declarations Act 1957, which sets out the requirements for making oaths and affirmations (such as affidavits) and statutory declarations.
+The IMO amends the Oaths and Declarations Act 1957, which sets out the requirements for making oaths and affirmations (such as affidavits) and statutory declarations.

 The change makes it clear that there is no requirement for a person taking oaths, affirmations or declarations to be in the physical presence of those making them.
 The person witnessing the oath, declaration or affirmation is also not required to physically sign the same document as the person making it.